-The cuticle are those tiny dead skin cells that help protect, guide and shield our nails from infection.
+The cuticle is those tiny dead skin cells that help protect, guide and shield our nails from infection.

 The matrix, on the other hand, is where secondary nail cells are produced.
-These cells after production springs out to form what you see as nails.
+These cells, after production spring out to form what you see as nails.

 Trimming or cutting a part of the cuticle can be detrimental to the health of your nails.